-In addition to the Centura College Transfer of Credit Policy, Professional and Master Esthetician applicants, who wish to have prior coursework from postsecondary institutions evaluated for credit may submit an application for transfer credit, and may be required to complete an assessment of esthetics competencies, and based on the assessment be given a maximum of 300 hours credit toward the requirements specified by the Department of Professional and Occupational Regulation Board of Barbers and Cosmetology.
+Professional Esthetician and Master Esthetician applicants who wish to have prior coursework evaluated for credit may also be required to complete an assessment of esthetics competencies.
+Based on the assessment, applicants may be given a maximum of 300 hours credit toward the requirements specified by the Department of Professional and Occupational Regulation Board of Barbers and Cosmetology.
 The applicant is responsible for providing transcripts and course descriptions.
 Credits awarded shall not exceed the actual hours of instruction on the transcript or the number of hours specified in the board-approved curriculum for a specific topic.
 Transfer credits will only be accepted for the Professional and Master Esthetician program from an accredited school.